 - For people who are not in a life-or-death situation, there’s no need to give up the things they love.

-I wonder why some people stop doing their passions or hobbies to earn more and more money, even though they’re not really in a life-or-death situation.
+I wonder why some people stop pursuing their passions or hobbies to earn more money, even though they’re not in a life-or-death situation.

 As long as we have money, we are okay and we are happy.
 As long as we have money, we are on the right path, we are prepared.